CGCookie/retopoflow/docs/v4/polystrips.md

 ## Inserting

-To create a strip of quads with PolyStrips, hold down `Ctrl` and `Left Mouse Drag` on the surface of a source object.
+To create a strip of quads with PolyStrips, hold down `Ctrl` and `LMB Drag` on the surface of a source object.

 The size of the quads corresponds to the size of the brush that you see when you hold down `Ctrl`.
 To adjust the size, use the hotkey `F`.